-The following unaudited pro forma condensed consolidated balance sheet as of March 31, 2011 and the unaudited pro forma consolidated statements of operations for the three months ended March 31, 2011 and the year ended December 31, 2010 are based on the historical consolidated financial statements of the Company.
-The unaudited pro forma consolidated financial statements presented below should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated annual and interim financial statements and corresponding notes thereto included elsewhere in this Information Statement.
+The following unaudited pro forma condensed consolidated balance sheet as of December 31, 2010 and the unaudited pro forma consolidated statement of operations for the year ended December 31, 2010 are based on the historical consolidated financial statements of the Company.
+The unaudited pro forma consolidated financial statements presented below should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated annual financial statements and corresponding notes thereto included elsewhere in this Information Statement.
 The unaudited pro forma consolidated financial statements reflect certain known impacts as a result of the Distribution and the separation of the Company from Cablevision.
-The unaudited pro forma consolidated financial statements have been prepared giving effect to the Distribution as if this transaction had occurred as of January 1, 2010 for the unaudited pro forma consolidated statements of operations for the year ended December 31, 2010 and for the three months ended March 31, 2011, and as of March 31, 2011 for the unaudited pro forma condensed consolidated balance sheet.
+The unaudited pro forma consolidated financial statements have been prepared giving effect to the Distribution as if this transaction had occurred as of January 1, 2010 for the unaudited pro forma consolidated statement of operations for the year ended December 31, 2010 and as of December 31, 2010 for the unaudited pro forma condensed consolidated balance sheet.

-The unaudited pro forma consolidated financial information set forth below has been derived from the consolidated annual and interim financial statements of the Company including the unaudited consolidated balance sheet as of March 31, 2011, the unaudited consolidated statement of income for the three months ended March 31, 2011 and the audited consolidated statement of operations for the year ended December 31, 2010 included elsewhere within this Information Statement and reflect certain assumptions that we believe are reasonable given the information currently available.
+The unaudited pro forma consolidated financial information set forth below have been derived from the consolidated annual financial statements of the Company including the consolidated balance sheet as of December 31, 2010 and the consolidated statement of operations for the year ended December 31, 2010 included elsewhere within this Information Statement and reflect certain assumptions that we believe are reasonable given the information currently available.
 While such adjustments are subject to change based upon the finalization of the underlying separation agreements, in management's opinion, the pro forma adjustments have been developed on a reasonable and rational basis.

-Following the Distribution, we will incur corporate costs to operate our business as a separate, stand-alone public entity, which are expected to be lower than our historical expenses, including corporate allocations from and management fees paid to Cablevision, which will not continue to be charged to us subsequent to the Distribution.
-For the three months ended March 31, 2011 and for the year ended December 31, 2010, our results of operations included corporate and administrative charges from Cablevision of \$7.7 million and \$32.4 million, respectively, and management fees charged by Cablevision to certain subsidiaries of the Company of \$6.7 million and \$26.5 million, respectively.
-Corporate costs to operate our business as a separate, stand-alone public entity principally relate to areas that include, but are not limited to:
+Following the Distribution, we will incur corporate costs to operate our business as an independent public entity, which are expected to be than our historical expenses.
+For the year ended December 31, 2010, these expenses included corporate and administrative charges from Cablevision of approximately \$32.4 million and management fees charged by Cablevision to certain subsidiaries of the Company of \$26.5 million.
+These charges and fees are reflected in the accompanying consolidated financial statements included elsewhere within this Information Statement and principally relate to areas that include, but are not limited to:

-- additional personnel including human resources, finance, accounting, compliance, tax, treasury, internal audit and legal; - additional professional fees associated with audits, tax, legal and other services; - · insurance premiums; - · board of directors' fees; - stock market listing fees, investor relations costs and fees for preparing and distributing periodic filings with the Securities and Exchange Commission ("SEC"); and - · other administrative costs and fees, including anticipated incremental executive compensation costs related to existing and new executive management.
+- · additional personnel including human resources, finance, accounting, compliance, tax, treasury, internal audit and legal; - · additional professional fees associated with audits, tax, legal and other services; - · insurance premiums; - · costs relating to board of directors' fees; - stock market listing fees, investor relations costs and fees for preparing and distributing periodic filings with the Securities and Exchange Commission ("SEC"); and - · other administrative costs and fees, including anticipated incremental executive compensation costs related to existing and new executive management.

-Subsequent to the Distribution, the preliminary estimates for the net decrease in corporate expenses to operate our business range between approximately \$14 million and \$18 million on an annual basis prospectively.
-Actual expense reductions, if any, could vary from this range estimate and such variations could be material.
+Inclusive of the management fee discussed above, the preliminary estimates for the net in expenses in 2010 range between approximately \$\) million and \$\) million on an annual basis prospectively.
+Actual expense could vary from this range estimate and such variations could be material.

-These unaudited pro forma consolidated financial statements reflect all other adjustments that, in the opinion of management, are necessary to present fairly the pro forma consolidated results of operations and consolidated financial position of the Company as of and for the periods indicated.
+These unaudited pro forma consolidated financial statements reflect all other adjustments that, in the opinion of management, are necessary to present fairly the pro forma consolidated results of operations and consolidated financial position of the Company as of and for the period indicated.
 The unaudited pro forma consolidated financial information is for illustrative and informational purposes only and is not intended to represent or be indicative of what our financial condition or results of operations would have been had the Company operated historically as a company independent of Cablevision or if the Distribution had occurred on the dates indicated.
 The unaudited pro forma consolidated financial information also should not be considered representative of our future consolidated financial condition or consolidated results of operations.